ddkn/chromatographer/README.md

 ## Licenses

+**If the code will never leave the labratory or the company, this isn't a concern**. *If the code is to be distributed publically, then this is something you must consider*.

 This isn't meant to be a license war or what license you should use, but merely something to think about before blindly using code without understanding your rights.
+This is not meant to be an indepth understanding, but give you a *basic* grasp on licenses. *If you are actually concerned with this, then seek proper legal counsel*.

 It isn't usually a concern to segregate code for labratory applications, as separate licenses may seem arbitrary.
 When developing software that may go commerical *after* lab work, this becomes a viable concern if you need/want to keep the details from clients or users.
 This is something quite overlooked by people using software without understanding the usage requirements from licenses.

+For example, I prefer to use the license outlined by [OpenBSD](https://cvsweb.openbsd.org/src/share/misc/license.template?rev=HEAD), which is modeled after the ISC license.
+For code I am willing to share, all I care about is ensuring my name is acknowledged in the Copyright of the code.
+Other developers have more concerns on how their code is handled, and license their code appropriately for their concerns.
+Some other popular Licenses are: BSD 2-Clause, BSD 3-Clause, GPL v3, LGPL v3, MIT, and Apache License v2.0.

-One concern is that the opensource version of PyQt5 is licensed under the GPL v3 which means any attached code becomes GPL v3; this is why I provide the `COPYING` file as required by the GPL v3.
-This is fine if you want to distribute your code as outlined by the GPL v3, but if you are not then this is an important step.
-By separating the code as I did in this project I am able to take the commandline version and create a new GUI using PySide2, and keep the distribution rights as I originally intended with my license.
+One concern is that the opensource version of PyQt5 is licensed under the GPL v3 which means any attached code becomes GPL v3 upon distribution (where a public github repository is considered distributing) otherwise this is a violation of the GPL v3 License; this is why I provide the `COPYING` file as required by the GPL v3.
+This is fine if you want to distribute your code as outlined by the GPL v3, but if you are not distributing your code then this is not required if it stays within the labratory or company.

+By separating the code as I did in this project I am able to take the commandline version and create a new GUI using PySide2, and keep the distribution rights as I originally intended with my license as long as I adhere to the LGPL v3 requirements.
 I could also completely write the GUI in another toolkit like GTK or Tkinter.